The General Data Protection Regulation (GDPR) is coming into force on May 25th, 2018 and you and your photograph business need to be ready.

 And if you share access to that data with a third-party company or individual (perhaps, someone who assists you with your email marketing or has access to your mailing list database), they are the ‘Data Processor’.

 The GDPR legislation affects both parties; Data Collectors and Data Processors.
-Both have responsibilities in regard to the use of the personal data and are legally liable for ensuring there are no unlawful data breaches, and to report one if it does occur.
+Both have responsibilities in regard to the use of the personal data and are legally liable for ensuring there are no unlawful data breaches, and to report one to the Information Commissioner’s Office (ICO) if it does occur.

 What are the main changes that you need to know about?